g-i-n-g-y/MiniBot/README.md

 **Work in Progress**

 # Mini-Bot
-Naming reason: Due to their smaller size and often unassuming vehicle modes, Mini-Bots like Bumblebee were well-suited for scouting, infiltration, and gathering intelligence without being easily detected.
-Bumblebee, for instance, is described as having the best vision and energy efficiency among the Autobots and is capable of going underwater for reconnaissance.
+Naming reason: "Due to their smaller size and often unassuming vehicle modes, Mini-Bots like Bumblebee were well-suited for scouting, infiltration, and gathering intelligence without being easily detected.
+Bumblebee, for instance, is described as having the best vision and energy efficiency among the Autobots and is capable of going underwater for reconnaissance."

 This system is being picked as it will be low power consumption, but highly impactful for the home system.
 Mini will be used first and foremost for me to get more comfortable using other server software.
 [BEN's](https://github.com/g-i-n-g-y/B.E.N.) unRaid feels one rails which is nice for me first starting out.
 I am looking to explore more so this side project is what I have picked up.